fentresspaul61B/Jellyfish-Videos/README.md

 - https://ocean.si.edu/ocean-life/invertebrates/jellyfish-and-comb-jellies#section_16508

 ## Motivation
-This project is dedicated to sharing interesting facts about jellyfish for entertainment and educational purposes, as well as hopefuly bring in donations to protect wild animals.
+The purpose of this project is to share interesting facts about jellyfish for entertainment and educational purposes.
 If you love wild animals like jellyfish too, please donate to the wild animal initiative, which seeks to reduce harm caused to animals in the wild.

 https://www.wildanimalinitiative.org/donate